 Many federal agencies are authorized to carry out investigations.
 If you think you may be under federal investigation, you should contact a federal defense attorney immediately.

 Those agencies will collect evidence against you, and you need someone on your side to protect your rights and prevent federal charges or arrest.
+If you suspect you are being investigated, it’s critical to contact an experienced federal defense attorney.

 Many federal agencies may conduct investigations.
-They may be tipped off by an informant, or your actions may seem suspicious.
-No matter the reason for their investigation, you need to find out who they are and what they want.
+An informant may tip them off, or your actions may seem suspicious.
+Regardless of the reason for their investigation, you need to determine who they are and what they want.

 Some of the agencies that have the authorization to perform formal investigations include:

-• The Drug Enforcement Agency (DEA)
+- The Drug Enforcement Agency (DEA)

-• The Internal Revenue Service (IRS)
+- The Internal Revenue Service (IRS)

-• The Federal Bureau of Investigations (FBI)
+- The Federal Bureau of Investigations (FBI)

-• The United States Immigration and Customs Enforcement (ICE)
+- The United States Immigration and Customs Enforcement (ICE)

-• The Secret Service (SS)
+- The Secret Service (SS)

-• The Bureau of Alcohol, Tobacco, Firearms, and Explosives (AFT)
+- The Bureau of Alcohol, Tobacco, Firearms, and Explosives (AFT)

 Federal investigations generally arise because a government agency believes you have broken a federal law, you committed a crime on federal land, or your crime occurred across state lines.

-What Happens in a Federal Investigation?
+What Happens During a Federal Investigation?

-A federal investigation may begin when there is a report about a crime that has been committed.
+A federal investigation may begin when a report is made about a crime that has been committed.
 In some cases, federal charges are related to data obtained by a federal agency, such as the Central Intelligence Agency (CIA).

 Upon receiving information about a federal crime, special agents will begin a federal investigation involving an organization or individual.
-They will gather evidence and interview witnesses.
+They will gather evidence and conduct interviews with witnesses.
 Multiple federal agencies may be involved in a single case.

 Federal agents work on a case that is assigned to a federal prosecutor.
-The prosecutor helps the agents obtain legal documents like subpoenas and search warrants.
+The prosecutor assists the agents in obtaining legal documents, such as subpoenas and search warrants.
 The prosecutor also files formal criminal charges.

-Federal agents use many tools to collect information during their investigation and obtain a federal indictment.
+Federal agents utilize various tools to gather information during their investigations and secure a federal indictment.

-How Long Does a Federal Investigation Take?
+How Long Do Federal Investigations Take?

-A federal investigation could get resolved quickly, or years could pass.
-The length of time depends on how long it takes agents to obtain the information they need to support federal criminal charges.
+A federal investigation could be resolved quickly, or it could take years.
+The length of time depends on how long it takes agents to obtain the necessary information to support federal criminal charges.

 5 Signs You Might Be Under Federal Investigation